 Our preschool programs are for children aged two-and-a-half (2.5) to five years.
 Our preschool programs provide opportunities for children to plan and carry out activities, and then to reflect on what they have done.
 These activities offer preschool children time to explore art, science, nature and computer activities.
 Large group time focuses on music and movement, while small group times are dedicated to developing language, literacy, numeracy and science.
 We provide cots and bedding for afternoon naps.
 Children are provided with a nutritious breakfast, lunch and afternoon snack each day.

 PLASP accepts subsidies from the Region of Peel and the City of Toronto.
 Learn more about PLASP subsidies.

 Need more information?

 For more information about our Early Learning and Child Care Programs, download our PLASP Parent Handbook.
-You can also reach our Parent Services department at 647-484-4372 (long distance: 1-888-739-4102).
+You can also reach our Support Services Centre at 647-484-4372 (long distance: 1-888-739-4102).
 Our head office, located at 60 Courtneypark Drive West, Mississauga, accepts phone calls Monday to Friday, between 7 a.m. and 6 p.m.